ajcmde/powershell/README.md

     })

 # COMOffice
-The constructor adds the object model for the selected office component ("excel", "word", "powerpoint", and "office") to PowerShell and add all enumerations values to the object Enum property.
+The constructor adds the object model for the selected office component ("excel", "word", "powerpoint", "outlook" and "office") to PowerShell and add all enumerations values to the object's Enum property.

     COMOffice([string]$component)